 It is important that those attending this course are prepared to carry out a placement when they will be working with clients.
 Therefore, individuals on this course will need a high level of critical self-awareness and a willingness to reflect on their own process.

-The career opportunities for counsellors are many.
-For example, students may wish to work within NHS settings or schools, or further or higher educational counselling settings.
+Upon completion of this course you may find employment opportunities within NHS settings or schools, as well as further or higher educational counselling settings.
 Various opportunities are available within organisational settings and police settings, as well as in continuing professional development (CPD) work.
 The government agenda for Improved Access to Psychological Therapies (IAPT) offers good opportunity for trained counsellors.
-There are also many other establishments that have some paid positions.

 How to apply